 First I must defend the assertion that “meta-meta-ethics” is a term that might be needed.
 It has been argued elsewhere that the questions I’ve raised, to the extent that they have any validity, “come comfortably under meta-ethics”.
 The person quoted, however, made that assertion in context of a claim that “why you might want to construct that morality in the first place” was functionally equivalent to “why ought we try to determine what we ought to do?” – a question which was supposedly senseless.

 My argument is that within meta-ethics it is most certainly not a valid question.
 When you are mucking around in meta-ethics, you have already accepted that you should be moral and you are just flailing around trying to work out how.
-For this very reason, I proposed the term “meta-meta-ethics” to describe the sort of question that you should reasonably address first and that to which, in most cases, you’ve just assumed that there is a perfectly valid answer, even if you can’t really work out what it is.
+For this very reason, I proposed the term “meta-meta-ethics” to describe the sort of question that you should reasonably address first - a question to which, in most cases, you’ve just assumed that there is a perfectly valid answer, even if you can’t really work out what it is.
 Unless of course, you unthinkingly leap into the mire of meta-ethics and then claim that because you are already there, it is obvious that you must have had a reason to jump in.